 By loosening the coolant drain bolt at the bottom of the water pump you can drain the coolant circuit of the engine.
+Before remove the radiator cap.

-It is important to wait until the engine is at ambient temperature to drain the radiator, to avoid any danger of burns.
+It is important to wait until the engine is at ambient temperature to drain the radiator, to avoid any danger of burns or scald.